OmarNoorIlahi/Elbow-Joint-Design/README.md

 ## Overview

-This is Task Three in the Mechanical Engineering track, submitted to Smart Methods Company for the 2025 Summer Internship.
+This is Task Three in the Mechanical Engineering track, submitted to Smart Methods Company for 2025 Summer Internship.
 This task presents an elbow joint design of a full robot arm.
-The design is optimized using features like fillet and increasing thickness.
+The design is optimized using some features like fillet and increasing thickness

 ---

 ## Methods

 The main software used is SolidWorks to design the joint.
-The model looks like a U-letter.
-Generally, the model is 55mm in height and 63mm in width; however, there are some constant dimensions (not allowed to change).
+The model looks like U-letter.
+Generally, the model is 55mm height and 63mm wide; however, there are some constant dimensions (not allowed to change).
 For illustration, the internal distance between the U-ends is 54mm, the thickness of each end is 4.5mm, and the vertical distance between the side hole and the base is 29mm.
+The following figure shows a model’s drawing sheet, including isometric view, top view, side view, and front view.

 <table>
     <tr>